prevplan/prevhelp/content/en/gtc.md

 You have the option of giving this consent before placing the order.
 This declaration of consent is voluntary, and you can revoke it at any time.

-3. Without your separate consent, we will only save the data within the framework of our tax and commercial law obligations or any employer's liability insurance association regulations.
+3. Without your separate consent, we will store the data only within the scope of our obligations under tax and commercial law or possibly under employer’s liability insurance association or other official regulations.

-## 6. Right of revocation for consumers
+### 6. Right of revocation for consumers

 1. As a consumer, you have a right of revocation by the instructions listed in the appendix.